Advanced Education in General Dentistry (Hialeah)

 Two-year program for Internationally-Educated Dentists

 This 24-month program, which results in a Certificate of Completion, in Advanced Education in General Dentistry is based in Hialeah, Florida.
 A class of 12 students will be admitted once yearly in early summer.
 Selected applicants will be invited to a 1-day interview.
-This program offers a Certificate of Advanced Graduate Study upon successful program completion.
+This program offers a Certificate of Completion in Advanced Graduate Study upon successful program completion.
 This program is designed to provide advanced training in clinical dentistry beyond the level of pre-doctoral education.
 Specifically, the program is intended to enhance the resident’s confidence and competence in performing all aspects of general dentistry.
 The training includes experience in the recognized dental specialties.

 Tuition payment is required.
 No stipend is available.